 On the first Christmas after my mom died, her absence was felt all around.
 No one wanted to admit it but we all knew someone special was missing.

-Mothers are key figures in preparing for Christmas celebrations.
+Moms are key figures in preparing for Christmas celebrations.

 When the season of celebration comes, it takes a strong mind to enjoy without your mom.
 If you have no idea how to celebrate your first Christmas after the death of your mother, here are some ideas.

-Celebrate Christmas away from Home
+Celebrate First Christmas without Mom away from Home

 If you have always celebrated Christmas at home with your mom, after her death, go and celebrate it away from home.